StevenBlack/vocab/million-dollar-words.md

 ### hot spur
-A rash, impetuous person who is volatile, hot- tempered, and easily spurred to violence.
+A rash, impetuous person who is volatile, hottempered, and easily spurred to violence.
 There's some generosity in the insult; it's kinder than calling someone a homicidal maniac.

 ### hubris